joelgibson/IHecke/README.md

 variable `v` by default, or whatever other name you have assigned to your Laurent series ring.
 When using `eval`, the variable `v` needs to be defined in order to read the text back in: this can be done using `v := BaseRing(HAlg).1` for example.

+**Note:** As of Magma V2.26-11, there is a crash when using `WriteObject` on a record which contains a dense integer matrix.
+Until this is fixed, the `Magma` print level followed by `eval` should be used to write a basis object to disk.

 Notice that we needed to provide `DeserialiseBasis` with the `HAlg` object as well as the serialised basis: this `HAlg` object needs to match (in terms of Coxeter matrix, module type, and parabolic subset) the one which was used to create